MacBook Pro with M3 chip: is it worth the upgrade?

 If you like more screen space, the 15″ option gives you a lot of use in a very easy-to-use model.
 We tend to look for the best equipment available (on this point, I’m an admitted defendant), but often it’s just a bigger investment to maintain an unnecessary equipment status.

 Yes, there are professionals with really heavy computer use.
-And for these people, the M3, M3 Pro and M3 Max could be very interesting.
+And for these people, the M3, M3 Pro and M3 Max might be very interesting.
 The performance for those who edit high-resolution videos, run heavy statistical software, explore design software or work with game programming, saves a lot of time in the backlog of work, in addition to eliminating the need for dongles for additional ports.
 However, this will require a greater investment and sacrifice some portability with a thicker and slightly heavier machine.

 The price difference between the 15″ MacBook Air (M2, 24GB of memory and 1TB of storage) and the 14″ MacBook Pro (M3 Pro, 36GB of memory and 1TB of storage) is around US$500.
 Little or a lot of money?
 It depends on your budget and your needs.

-Thinking about resale in the future, if you are in the habit of selling a Mac to buy another, it is important to bear in mind that the difference between them on the used market is much greater than that and, oddly enough, MacBooks Pro tend to sell more faster than MacBooks Air — perhaps precisely because of the more significant price difference.
+Thinking regarding resale in the future, if you are in the habit of selling a Mac to buy another, it is important to bear in mind that the difference between them on the used market is much greater than that and, oddly enough, MacBooks Pro tend to sell more faster than MacBooks Air — perhaps precisely because of the more significant price difference.

 It’s also worth remembering that we will certainly see a MacBook Air with an M3 chip by the end of the first half of 2024, so if you’re going to buy a new machine, you need to take that into consideration as well.